The Setting Sun

 the night we learned its immutable rules.

-Everyone plays, nobody wins,
+Everyone plays, no one wins,

 and the final out will be yours.